ommirandap/DataMining-Project/README.md

 ### Files

 ### Use
-If you want to use an script, just have to run the python script with the input JSON file as an argument Like this:
+If you want to use an script, just have to run the python script with the input JSON file as an argument.
+Like this:

 	%python script.py input_file.js

+Where script.py, can be any file under the /Sripts path

 ### Authors
 *	Omar Miranda ([@ommirandap](http://www.twitter.com/ommirandap))